nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 composition-addressed systems, and Nix proved the foundation they stand
 on: purely functional composition into a verified closure is the right model for trustworthy software.
 Then it spent twenty years paying a five-way tax on it.
-The tax is optional now.
+The tax is optional now, and so is the isolation: carried as HTC, the guarantees stop seceding and become the bridge.
 The pieces are on the table.

 Time to compose them.